Alone/Together: Plot

-While touring students at the National Museum of the Philippines, Christine "Tin" Lazaro, an Art Studies major at University of the Philippines and volunteer tour guide, meets Rafael "Raf" Toledo, a University of Santo Tomas - Preparatory Medicine student and an avid fan of the Eraserheads.
+While touring students at the National Museum of the Philippines, Christine "Tin" Lazaro, an Art Studies major at the University of the Philippines Diliman and volunteer tour guide, meets Rafael "Raf" Toledo, a University of Santo Tomas pre-medical student and an avid fan of the Eraserheads.
 They find themselves debating the comparison between the museum's famous painting, Juan Luna's Spoliarium, which Raf's favorite song is named after.
 They soon begin dating and eventually become a couple.
 Raf dreams of becoming a doctor while Tin aspires to be a museum director.
 She also dreams of visiting the Metropolitan Museum of Art and other museums in New York.
 But their relationship falls apart when Tin is involved in a money scandal at her work.
 She is saved by Gregory "Greg" Fausto, a coworker who likes her.
 She breaks up with Raf when he is not able to graduate again.
 Raf initially proposes to Tin, to avoid losing her, but Tin refuses and breaks up with Raf.

 Five years later, Tin, who is now in a relationship with Greg, accompanies him at an awarding ceremony.
 There, she also sees Raf, now a doctor and also an award recipient.
 Raf waited for Tin in the hallway after she came from the bathroom, hoping to start a conversation and eventually asking her if they can see each other sometime.
 When the two meet again at their common dating spot, they catch up, and eventually, Tin finally tells him about what happened five years before.
 Their conversation is cut short when Raf is called to the hospital for an emergency.
 Tin accompanies him and sees how Raf's working has changed, diligently and passionately, in his chosen profession.
 After attending to his patient, Raf walks in and introduces Tin to Aly, a fellow doctor and his current girlfriend, mildly surprising the former.

 Tin is working for Greg's company, and while she excels at performing her job, she does not feel respected and recognized by Greg.
 Raf and Tin decided to visit the National Museum together; Tin revealed to Raf that this was her first time visiting a museum or any gallery after the scandal happened.
 She added that she refused to go near things that would remind her of what she used to be.
 Tin also shared with Raf that there is a chance at her current work to fly to New York, and that if she is still the same person, she would fight her way to be on that trip, especially if it means visiting the museums there.
 With Raf's encouragement, Tin reconsidered her decision and asked Greg if she can be considered to represent their company.
 Greg, initially doubtful, eventually agrees to let Tin take the lead.